CarylThom/AllVeggie/README.md

 * Forms, modal & recipes background by Kues1 at [https://www.freepik.com/]
 * Mobile sidenav background by timolina at [https://www.freepik.com/]
 * Favicon at [https://www.flaticon.com/]

+### Future features

+* With further development just some of the future features of this site would ideally be a search function for recipes to be found by keyword.
+It would also have a more personal profile page for users where images and messages could be shared.